MIxS-MInAS/MIxS-MInAS.github.io/docs/documentation/user-documentation/faq.md

 Be as specific/granular as possible when reporting missing values, i.e., try and specify to the reporting level as far as possible.
 The _top level_ only indicates that the data are missing.
 The _lower-_ and _reporting_ levels then additional provide a reason for the missingness (from the [controlled vocabulary](https://www.insdc.org/technical-specifications/missing-value-reporting/)).

-Some additional recommendations:
+**Some additional recommendations**:

 - Always report the _top level_ (i.e. "not applicable" or "missing")
 - When reporting at the more granular levels, always use "missing: " as the _top level_ and then report the _lower/reporting level_ term, so for example: "missing: third party data".
 - See the [MIxS controlled vocabulary for missing data](https://genomicsstandardsconsortium.github.io/mixs/InsdcMissingValueEnum/) for more examples and permissible values.
 - If using terms from the most granular level (_reporting level_), then exclude the _lower level_ term, as each _reporting level_ term is a "child" of the _lower level_, which can then be inferred based on the [table](https://www.insdc.org/technical-specifications/missing-value-reporting/).

+> [!NOTE]
-Note that the way that you can use the missing data categories in a particular metadata entry will depend on the implementer of the MIxS-MInAS standard.
+> The way that you can use the missing data categories in a particular metadata entry will depend on the implementer of the MIxS-MInAS standard (i.e. ENA, SRA, etc.).
-For example, in some implementations, numeric-only metadata terms may not allow non-number characters and thus will fail validation when giving e.g. `missing: control sample` category.
+> For example, in some implementations, numeric-only metadata terms may not allow non-numeric characters in a text field and thus will fail validation when giving e.g. `missing: control sample`, as it is not a number.
-In these cases, refer to the documentation of the place you are submitting your metadata to.
+> In these cases, refer to the documentation of the place you are submitting your metadata to.

 ### Examples